dervan/turtledove-js/README.md

 ```
 import { initTurtledove } from "https://turtledove.pl/turtledove.js"

-initTurtledove({ logs: true })
+initTurtledove({ logs: true, productLevel: true })
 ```

-Initializing function consumes a config object which recognizes one key:
+Initializing function consumes a config object which recognizes two keys:
 - `logs`- if set to `true`, adds a button to open a message log that gives a bit of insight into implementation internals.
+- `productLevel`- if set to `true`, enables products fetching and admits product-level ads to auctions.
+To read more about proposal of Product-Level TURTLEDOVE check out https://github.com/jonasz/product_level_turtledove

 Calling `initTurtledove` overwrites functions `window.navigator.renderAds`, `window.navigator.joinAdInterestGroup` and `window.navigator.leaveAdInterestGroup`, that in the future would be provided by a browser.